How to Become a Nurse: Your Guide

 To ensure you’re eligible for nursing school, check your target school’s application requirements.
 Most U.S. nursing schools require a high school diploma, English proficiency, and the following prerequisite courses and tests:

-• GPA of 2.75 or higher for the ADN program or GPA of 3.0 or higher for the BSN program.
+• GPA of 2.75 or higher for ADN programs or a GPA of 3.0 or higher for BSN programs.

 Prerequisite courses aren’t always necessary to achieve a CNA or LPN certificate, but they’re highly recommended.
 English proficiency is almost always required for any U.S. nursing position.